3 Extraordinary Culinary Travel Experiences to Whet Your Appetite

 2. The Festive Pintxos of Basque Country

-Some would argue that Spain offers one of the best foodie vacations in the world.
+Some would argue that Spain is one of the best culinary tourism destinations in the world.
 In the Basque Country of northwest Spain, there’s nothing quite like bar-hopping with the locals to sample bite-sized morsels of seafood, meat, vegetables and eggs, heaped on pieces of bread or on skewers.
 This activity is so integral to the culture that there’s even a special word for it: txikitear, whichroughly translates to grazing with a group of friends and family from bar to bar on pintxos, or Basque tapas.

 Traditional pintxos include salty Iberico ham served with poached shrimp and baby squid, or hearty portions of cod in a pil-pil sauce with garlic and olive oil.
 Modern and globally-accented tapas enrich the offering: Think apple crisps with duck and peanut sauce or a stack of steak tartare with capers, onions, egg yolk and olive oil.
 One iconic pintxo is even named after a Hollywood movie star: The Gilda, with green olives, anchovies and pickled green chile peppers, is named after the hot-blooded character Rita Hayworth played in ‘Gilda.’